 It’s somehow still January, and we know there’s one thing on your mind: PLANNING!
-Luckily for you, Rocketbook has four different out-of-this-world planners to get any planning situation under control.
-Choose from the Everyday Planner for a customizable planning experience, the Academic Planner for school-related needs, the Panda Planner for ultimate goal-setting, or the Fusion for a little bit of everything.
+Luckily for you, Rocketbook has a collection of different out-of-this-world planners to get any planning situation under control.
+Choose from the Everyday Planner for a customizable planning experience, the Academic Planner for school-related needs, the Panda Planner for ultimate goal-setting, or the Fusion or Fusion Plus for a little bit of everything.
 Bottom line: we’ve got you covered in the planner department.

 We’re not going to lie–we know most people use Google Calendar in addition to their Rocketbook planner.
 Although there’s no formal Google Calendar integration within the Rocketbook app at the moment, there are several ways you can use any Rocketbook planner in tandem with Google Calendar.
 Keep reading to learn a few basic tips (and one extreme pro-tip) for how to use Google Calendar with Rocketbook.